antonnerre/blog-test/_posts/2018-01-11-part-6-machine-learning.md

 <span class="image fit"><img src="{{ "/images/Posts_Images/Part6/part6-5.png" | absolute_url }}" alt="" /></span>

 **That is much better!** The linear relationship is much clearer.
-There is still some noise, but the predictions are much more concentrated around the $y = x$ axis.
+There is still some noise, but the predictions are much more concentrated around the $$y = x$$ axis.
 Again, the intercept is close to 0 and the slope to 1.

 ## Conclusion